UD-Math-Data-Science-1/notes/_sources/intro.md

 Here are places around the web with data available for download.

-* [World Bank](https://datacatalog.worldbank.org/home) Focuses on economic and development data.
-* [World Health Organization](https://www.who.int/gho/database/en/) Information on health and disease.
-* [Registry of Open Data on AWS](https://registry.opendata.aws/) Access to datasets used by governments and researchers that happen to be stored on Amazon's servers.
-Skewed toward large sets, and a bit of a grab-bag.
+### Highly curated

+These feature datasets that are essentially already packaged.

 * [Five Thirty-Eight](https://data.fivethirtyeight.com/) Data used to support the site's journalism, mainly in politics and sports.
 * [U.S. Census Bureau](https://data.census.gov/cedsci/) Tons of demographic data about the U.S.
 * [Data.gov](https://www.data.gov/) Home for all open U.S. government data.
 * [Delaware Open Data](https://data.delaware.gov) Publicly available data from the state government.
 * [UNICEF Portal](https://open.unicef.org) Worldwide data about child welfare.

+### Open-ended

+These require you to navigate an interface to select data from a large pool.
+* [World Bank](https://datacatalog.worldbank.org/home) Focuses on economic and development data.
+* [World Health Organization](https://www.who.int/gho/database/en/) Information on health and disease.

+### Search engines

+These point to a lot of other resource locations.

+* [Registry of Open Data on AWS](https://registry.opendata.aws/) Access to datasets used by governments and researchers that happen to be stored on Amazon's servers.
+Skewed toward large sets, and a bit of a grab-bag.

 * [Kaggle](https://www.kaggle.com/datasets) Long-time host of data science competitions.
 * [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/index.php) Long-standing site for datasets that have been used extensively in machine learning research.
 * [Open ML](https://www.openml.org/search?type=data&from=300&q=qualities.NumberOfClasses%3A%3E2) Sort of abandoned years ago, but lots of eclectic datasets remain.